 Consider Switching Providers

-Of course, maybe all the fixes in the world won't permanently solve your speed issues because your broadband internet provider actually is the one at fault.
+Of course, maybe all the fixes in the world won't permanently solve your speed issues because your broadband internet provider is actually the one at fault.
 If you've generally been happy with your service in the past, give your ISP a call and see if customer service can help resolve the problem.
-You may discover that your provider has been delivering the wrong tier of service or that you signed up for the wrong plan accidentally.
+You may discover that your provider has been delivering the wrong service tier or that you accidentally signed up for the wrong plan.
 In both cases, the fix is a simple one.

 But if they can't help you and you've exhausted all your other options, consider switching to an ISP that has a track record of delivering the bandwidth they promise customers.
 Unbiased sites like BroadbandSearch make it easy to compare broadband providers by laying out what each company delivers and how their plans stack up.